Find Grad Schools

 1 Yearly Graduations

-Molloy College comes in at #14 on our list of the most popular colleges offering master's degrees in clinical nurse specialist.
-The average in-state tuition for full-time undergraduates is $36,280 per year, while in-state graduate students, on average, pay $24,930 per year.
-During the most recent year for which we have data, 1 people received their master's degree in clinical nurse specialist from Molloy.
+The 14th most popular school in the country for clinical nurse specialist majors who are seeking their master's degree is Mount Saint Mary's University.
+Each year, around 2,700 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $45,388 per year, while in-state graduate students, on average, pay $13,296 per year.
+During the most recent year for which we have data, 1 people received their master's degree in clinical nurse specialist from MSMU.

 Below are some popular majors that are similar to clinical nurse specialist that offer master’s degrees.